mthomason/mbot/README.md

 ## Running the Project

-Use the provided VSCode debug configuration for ease of use.
-Follow these steps:
+This project was developed using Visual Studio Code as the IDE and includes a pre-configured launch profile for a seamless startup experience.

+The recommended way to run the application is by using the provided "Launch mbot (client and server)" debug configuration.
+The configuration file, `launch.json`, is included in the `.vscode` folder.

+To run the project:

-1. Open the project in VSCode.
+1. Open the project root in VSCode.
+2. Navigate to the "Run and Debug" view (usually in the left-hand sidebar).
-2. Select the `Launch mbot client and server` configuration.
+3. Select the `Launch mbot (client and server)` configuration from the dropdown menu.
-3. Press F5 to start debugging.
+4. Press F5 or click the green play button to start both the frontend and backend servers.

-Alternatively, run the components manually:
+Alternatively, you can run the components manually:

 ### Backend